 - Have a clear attendance policy which all staff, pupils and parents understand.
-The policy must include: - Attendance and punctuality expectations of pupils and parents, including: - start and close of the day - o register closing times - o processes for requesting leaves of absence - o processes for informing the school of the reason for an unexpected absence. - The name and contact details of the senior leader responsible for the strategic approach to attendance. - Information and contact details of staff who pupils and parents should contact about attendance on a day to day basis. - Information regarding day to day processes for managing attendance, for example first day calling and processes to follow up on unexplained absence. - How the academy is promoting and incentivising good attendance. - The strategy for using data to target attendance improvement efforts to the pupils or pupil cohorts who need it most. - The strategy for reducing persistent and severe absence, including how access to wider support services will be provided to remove the barriers to attendance and when support will be formalised in conjunction with the local authority. - The point at which Fixed Penalty Notices for absence and other sanctions will be sought if support is not appropriate (e.g. for an unauthorised holiday in term time), not successful, or not engaged with. - Develop and maintain a whole academy culture that promotes the benefits of high attendance. - Accurately complete admission and attendance registers, and have effective day to day processes in place to follow-up absence. - Regularly monitor and analyse attendance and absence data to identify pupils or cohorts that require support with their attendance and put effective strategies in place. - Build strong relationships with families, listen to and understand barriers to attendance and work with families to remove them. - Share information and work collaboratively with other schools and academies in the area, local authorities, and other partners when absence is at risk of becoming persistent or severe.
+The policy must include: - Attendance and punctuality expectations of pupils and parents, including: - start and close of the day - o register closing times - o processes for requesting leaves of absence - o processes for informing the school of the reason for an unexpected absence. - The name and contact details of the Senior Attendance Champion responsible for the strategic approach to attendance. - Information and contact details of staff who pupils and parents should contact about attendance on a day to day basis (such as a form tutor, attendance officer etc) and for more detailed support on attendance (such as a head of year, pastoral lead or family liaison officer etc). - Information regarding day to day processes for managing attendance, for example first day calling and processes to follow up on unexplained absence. - How the academy is promoting and incentivising good attendance. - The strategy for using data to target attendance improvement efforts to the pupils or pupil cohorts who need it most. - The strategy for reducing persistent and severe absence, including how access to wider support services will be provided to remove the barriers to attendance and when support will be formalised in conjunction with the local authority. - Details of the National Framework for Penalty Notices and when Notices to Improve, penalty notices or other legal interventions will be sought if support is not appropriate (e.g. for a holiday in term time), not successful, or not engaged with.
+Details regarding how attendance expectations are set for all pupils, the attendance policy should account for the specific needs of certain pupils and pupil cohorts.
+The policy should be applied fairly and 16 consistently but in doing so schools should always consider the individual needs of pupils and their families who have specific barriers to attendance. - Develop and maintain a whole academy culture that promotes the benefits of high attendance. - Accurately complete admission and attendance registers, and have effective day to day processes in place to follow-up absence. - Regularly monitor and analyse attendance and absence data to identify pupils or cohorts that require support with their attendance and put effective strategies in place. - Build strong relationships with families, listen to and understand barriers to attendance and work with families to remove them. - Share information and work collaboratively with other schools and academies in the area, local authorities, and other partners when absence is at risk of becoming persistent or severe.